Civic Engagement Requirement

 Heritage Preservation Inc.

 A non-profit organization devoted to historical preservation in the Florence and Lauderdale County Alabama area.
-For more information, contact Board President Billy Warren at email@example.com or visit the website florencehistorical.org
+For more information contact Board President Billy Warren at firstname.lastname@example.org.

 Hospice of the Shoals